Teaching Experience

-During my time in undergrad I TAed three courses in Intro to Programming I and II and also A Microsoft Office, a requirement for every student.
+During my time in undergrad I TAed three courses in Intro to Programming I and II and also a Microsoft Office course, a requirement for every student.
 Student class sizes had been around 30 students.
 I tutored physics and calculus during my undergrad.
 After completing my undergrad I served as a Tutor for high school students in both physics and geometry.

 Once I started my PhD program I TAed for several courses where the class sizes were around 50 students for the first courses and around 10 for the second semester of the physics courses.
 Physics labs I and II, the course Students learn how to measure and apply physics principles in the laboratory.
 I served as a TA for astronomy labs where students learn the basics and foundations measure theory, and how to conduct experiments based on pure observational methods.
 I taught several physics recitations for physics I and II where students learn to solve physics problem sets.

-I have been working on generating a series of public outreach short educational videos for the general public.
-I have also been working on generating a few public outreach demonstration videos for how to potentially utilize AI in the class room and research lab, for both educators and students.
+As I prepare for a faculty role, I have been working on generating a series of public outreach short educational videos for the general public.
+I have also been working on generating a few public outreach demonstration videos for how to potentially utilize AI in the classroom and research lab, for both educators and students.
 I have also been working on collecting a set of references and notes to develop two courses for utilizing machine learning in STEM courses aimed at undergrads, and a separate one at grad students, and developing a series of references, and notes to serve as an online reference for students taking the course.

 Teaching